Skip to housing guidance

 Step-by-step guidance on how to respond calmly and effectively if you face discrimination or pressure related to your medical cannabis use.

-If approached by a landlord, property manager, or security personnel, remain calm and polite.
-Do not become defensive or confrontational — a measured response is far more effective.
-If you choose to disclose your prescription, do so clearly and with your documentation ready.
-Say: "I hold a valid UK medical cannabis prescription.
-I am not breaking any law and I am not required to justify my use of prescribed medication to you."
+If a landlord, property manager, or security person approaches you, stay calm and polite.
+Do not get defensive or confrontational.
+A calm response works far better.
+If you choose to tell them about your prescription, do so clearly and have your documents ready.
+You can say: “I hold a valid UK medical cannabis prescription.
+I am not breaking any law, and I do not have to justify my use of prescribed medicine to you.”

-If a landlord or housing association continues to discriminate or makes threats, you are entitled to remind them of their obligations under the Equality Act 2010.
-They are legally required to consider reasonable adjustments for people with disabilities, and refusing to accommodate a legitimate prescribed patient may constitute disability discrimination.
-You do not need to be confrontational — a simple, clear reference to the law is often sufficient.
+If a landlord or housing association keeps discriminating or makes threats, you can remind them of their duties under the Equality Act 2010the Disability Discrimination Act 1995.
+They must consider reasonable adjustments for disabled people, and refusing to make room for a lawful prescribed patient may be disability discrimination.
+You do not need to be confrontational.
+A simple, clear reference to the law is often enough.

 Keep a written record of all interactions